violaberg/sloth-yoga-site/README.md

 ### **Site goals**

-To reach out for clients for yoga studio.
+To reach out to clients for yoga studio.
 To educate kids, parents and people in general about benefits of kids yoga.
 To give people way to contact yoga studio and find location easily.